-Okay, we've seen that tables in a relational database don't exist in isolation.
-Often, the information in one table is directly related to information in another.
-For example, an Orders
+Tables in a relational database often do not exist in isolation; the information in one table is frequently directly related to information in another.
+For example, an Orders table needs to identify which customer placed each order.
+To establish and enforce these links between tables, relational databases employ a specific mechanism: foreign keys.

 Think of a foreign key as a bridge between two tables.
 Technically, a foreign key is a column, or a set of columns, in one table whose values are required to match the values in the primary key column of a different table.
 The table containing the foreign key is often called the child table or referencing table, and the table containing the primary key it references is called the parent table or referenced table.